devfake/flox/README.md

 * Enter your TMDB API-Key in `backend/.env`
 * Set your `CLIENT_URI` in `backend/.env`.
 If you use something like XAMPP or MAMP, the CLIENT_URI should be `/flox/public`.
 If you use something like Homestead, the CLIENT_URI should be `/`.

+### User Data

+You can edit your admin account (username and password) in the settings page (link is in footer).

+### Export / Import

+Also you can make a backup of all your movies in the settings page.
+If you click the `EXPORT MOVIES` button, there will be an download for an `json` file.
+This file contains all your movies from your database.
+This backup file will also be automatically saved in your `public/exports` folder.

+If you import an backup, all movies in your database will be deleted and replaced.
+Be sure to make an current backup before you import.
+The import will download all poster images.

+Export and import can also be used for the update of flox itself.
+Export you movies, download a new version of flox, run all commands and import your backup.
+Done.

 ### Alternative Language

 All movie titles are in english by default.
 You can check if TMDB has an alternative title by setting `ALTERNATIVE_LANGUAGE` in `backend/.env`.